Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 | `subscription`|                | primary    |

-### Lexicon Files
+### NSDL Files (Schema Definition Documents)
-Lexicons are JSON files associated with a single `NSID`.
-A file contains one or more definitions, each with a distinct short name.
-A definition with the name `main` optionally describes the "primary" definition for the entire file.
-A Lexicon with zero definitions is invalid.
+NSDL files are JSON documents associated with a single `RDSID`.
+Each file includes one or more definitions, each marked by a unique short name.
+A definition named `main` may optionally signify the "primary" definition for the entire document.
+An NSDL file lacking definitions is considered invalid.

-A Lexicon JSON file is an object, similar to a `.yaml` or `.json` file in [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification).
-Each Lexicon JSON file defines a specific piece of information or communication method for the network.
-Lexicon JSON files universally define client-to-server interactions and server-to-server interactions in the network.
+An NSDL JSON file is an object, akin to a `.yaml` or `.json` file in [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification).
+Each NSDL JSON file delineates a specific piece of information or communication method for the network.
+NSDL JSON files uniformly define client-to-server and server-to-server interactions within the network.

-- `lexicon` (integer, required): indicates Lexicon language version.
-In this version, a fixed value of `1` is used
+- `nsdl` (integer, required): indicates the NSDL language version.
+In this version, a fixed value of `1` is used.
-- `id` (string, required): the `NSID` of the Lexicon
+- `id` (string, required): the `RDSID` of the NSDL document.
-- `revision` (integer, optional): indicates the version of this Lexicon, if changes have occurred
+- `revision` (integer, optional): indicates the version of this NSDL document, if changes have occurred.
-- `description` (string, optional): a description of the Lexicon, usually one or two sentences useful for developers to understand
+- `description` (string, optional): a description of the NSDL document, usually one or two sentences useful for developers to understand.
-- `defs` (map of strings-to-objects, required): set of definitions, each with a distinct name (key)
+- `defs` (map of strings-to-objects, required): set of definitions, each with a distinct name (key).

 Schema definitions under `defs` all have a `type` field to distinguish their type.
 A file can have at most one definition with one of the "primary" types.
 Primary types should always have the name `main`.
 It is possible for `main` to describe a non-primary type.

-References to specific definitions within a Lexicon use fragment syntax, like `com.referenceDomain.defs#someView`.
-If a `main` definition exists, it can be referenced without a fragment, just using the `NSID`.
-For references in the `$type` fields in data objects themselves (eg, records or contents of a union), this is a "must" (use of a `#main` suffix is invalid).
+References to specific definitions within an NSDL document use fragment syntax, like `com.referenceDomain.defs#someView`.
+If a `main` definition exists, it can be referenced without a fragment, just using the `RDSID`.
+For references in the `$type` fields in data objects themselves (e.g., records or contents of a union), this is a "must" (use of a `#main` suffix is invalid).
 For example, `com.referenceDomain.record` not `com.referenceDomain.record#main`.

-The semantics of the `revision` field have not been worked out yet, but are intended to help third parties identify the most recent among multiple versions or copies of a Lexicon.

-Related Lexicons are often grouped together in a `NSID` hierarchy, for example a `Buyer` entity might have it's own namespace to group data models under a single `Buyer` domain.
-As a convention, any definitions used by multiple Lexicons are defined in a dedicated `*.defs` Lexicon (eg, `com.referenceDomain.psn.defs`) within the group.
-A `*.defs` Lexicon should generally not include a definition named `main`, though it is not strictly invalid to do so.
+Related NSDL documents are often grouped together under a `RDSID` hierarchy, for example, a `Buyer` entity might have its own namespace to group data models under a single `Buyer` domain.
+As a convention, any definitions used by multiple NSDL documents are defined in a dedicated `*.defs` NSDL document (e.g., `com.referenceDomain.psn.defs`) within the group.
+A `*.defs` NSDL document should generally not include a definition named `main`, though it is not strictly invalid to do so.

 ## Primary Type Definitions
 The primary types are: